Make contributing easy

 How to test

-- There’s a public issue tracker.
+- Confirm that there is a public issue tracker.

-Policy makers: what you need to do
+Public policy makers: what you need to do

 - Track policy issues in the codebase, so that a relevant external policy expert can volunteer help.

-Management: what you need to do
+Managers: what you need to do

 - Track management issues in the codebase, so that external managers with relevant experience can volunteer help.